verekia/js-stack-from-scratch/tutorial/12-flow/README.md

 Now if you type `name:string` as an annotation, ESLint should complain that you forgot a space after the colon for instance.

 **Note**: The `"parser": "babel-eslint"` property that I made you write in `package.json` is actually included in the `"plugin:flowtype/recommended"` config, so you can now remove it for a more minimal `package.json`.
 Leaving it there is more explicit though, so that's up to your personal preference.
+Since this tutorial is about the most minimal setup, I removed it.

 - You can now add `// @flow` in every `.js` and `.jsx` file under `src`, run `npm test` or `npm start`, and add type annotations everywhere Flow asks you to do so.